Prussian Horse Artillery

 Origin and History

-With a Cabinets-Order of April 21, 1759, a brigade (equivalent to a company) of 6 guns of reitende Artillerie (horse artillery) was ordered to form in the King’s Army: officially May 1 of that year could be established as Foundation Day of the Horse artillery.
+With a Cabinets-Order of April 21, 1759, a brigade (equivalent to a company) of 6 six-pdr guns of artillerie volante or reitende Artillerie (horse artillery) was ordered to form in the King’s Army: officially May 1 of that year could be established as Foundation Day of the Horse Artillery.
 The formation of the brigade took place in Landeshut and it was placed under the command of Lieutenant Zchwebs.
 This horse artillery brigade was attached to the Jung-Platen Dragoons.
+Each gun had a 6-horse team.

 Each NCO supervised two artillery pieces.
 Each artillery pieces was served by 7 gunners and was drawn by a six-horse team led by 3 mounted servants.